chiyu1203/UnityDataAnalysis/README.md

 Use **time_series_analysis.ipynb**, if you want to analyse stimulus-evoked responses in details.

-Use **preference_analysis.ipynb**, if you want to analyse animal's preference in a two-choice assay.
+Use **preference_analysis.ipynb**, if you want to calculate animal's preference index based on follow behaviour.